Cline is an intelligent programming plugin for VSCode. Integrate models from Alibaba Cloud Model Studio to complete complex programming tasks.

 1. Install Cline

 Open VSCode.
-In the Extensions Marketplace, search for Cline and install it.
+In the extension marketplace, search for Cline and install it.

-Recommended: Select OpenAI Compatible.
-This option lets you use a wider range of models, including the latest ones.
+Recommended: Select OpenAI Compatible to use a wider range of models, including the latest ones.

 Alternative: Select Alibaba Qwen.
-The configuration is simpler, but it may not support some of the latest models.
+The configuration is simpler, but this option may not support some of the latest models.

-If you have used Cline before, click the Settings button in the upper-right corner to adjust the settings.
+If you have used Cline before, you can change the configuration by clicking the Settings button in the upper-right corner.

 OpenAI Compatible

-This is the recommended method because it supports a wider range of models.
-Configure the parameters as follows:
+This method is recommended because it supports a wider range of models.
+Configure the settings as follows:

 Click Continue to complete the configuration.
 If you have used Cline before, click Done in the upper-right corner. |